 As part of the Corrections Officer program, all cadets undergo on-the-job training at provincial and federal correctional facilities throughout Atlantic Canada.
 This real-life experience offers students the opportunity to use their skills and knowledge and it plays an integral role in preparing them for a career in corrections.

 The program also includes practice on a driving course and gun range, use of force/control skills, as well as communication and mental health training.
 Academic components include coursework in sociology, psychology and law.

 Cadets also learn effective communication on campus, where they are required to live for the duration of the program.

 Living in residence provides cadets with experiential learning, such as cooperation, problem solving and time management.
 Through this interaction with fellow students outside the classroom setting, cadets develop a professional appreciation for teamwork and diversity.

 Each single-occupancy room includes a bathroom, fridge, television, air conditioning and heat.
-Common areas include a sitting room, television, laundry and kitchen (non-cooking) facilities.
+Common areas include a sitting room, television, laundry (coin operated) and kitchen (non-cooking) facilities.